Urban art or vandalism? Tell us your graffiti story

 Graffiti has become a part of Seattle, whether downtown or at your neighborhood park: 10,000 to 11,000 reports a year on public property; around 1,800 letters a year sent to private property owners to clean up graffiti or face a fine.

 Has your place been tagged?
-Tells us your story.
+Tell us your story.
 Email reporter Erik Lacitis at elacitis@seattletimes.com.
 Include your name and phone number (not for publication).

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.